-Whether you choose to visit the island with a guide or on your own, you are free to visit the museum.
+Whether you choose to visit the island with a guide or not, you are free to visit the museum.
 The museum is home to countless artifacts, mosaics and sculptures, and will add to your understanding of the island.

 To be honest, I can’t imagine going to Delos without a guide.
-While I have a background in Cultural Heritage Studies, without the guide I would have been wandering amongst the ruins with no idea what I was looking at.
-The tour was approximately 90 minutes, and then I spent the rest of the time in the museum (and in the café petting the cats and drinking a well deserved coke).
+I have a background in Cultural Heritage Studies.
+However, without the guide I would have been wandering with no idea what I was looking at.
+The tour was approximately 90 minutes.
+I spent the rest of the time in the museum (and in the café petting the cats and drinking a well deserved coke).

 Prices, as of Summer 2017

-If you choose to visit Delos on your own, it will cost you €17 for the boat trip, plus an additional €5 for the entrance fee.
+If you choose to visit Delos on your own, it will cost you €17 for the boat trip.
+Plus, there will be an additional €5 for the entrance fee.
 (Students are free, the cost is €3 for those over 65).

 Guided tours depart at 10AM from the Old Harbour in Mykonos Town.
 Most guided tours cost € 40, and this includes the fee for the boat trip and the entrance fee.
-If you have more than 6 people in your party, it can be a good value to book a private guide and chartered boat – the fee will be lower per person the more people that you have in your group.
+If you have more than 6 people, it can be a good value to book a private guide and chartered boat.
+The fee will be lower per person the more people that you have in your group.